Electron spin resonance and collective excitations in magic-angle twisted bilayer graphene

-It is worth pointing out that both $r_1$ and $r_2$ correspond to the zero momentum ($\vec{k}=0$) limit of the magnon spectrum (Fig.~\ref{fig3}a).
+Having established a theoretical model for understanding the $r_1$ and $r_2$ modes, we are now in position to investigate higher order resonance modes $r_3$ through $r_5$.
+While we cannot rigorously exclude that some of these modes have an origin distinct from $r_1$ and $r_2$, we next show that they can be naturally captured by the magnon picture outlined above, providing for further support for the latter.
+Magnon modes are universally associated with an energy spectrum (Fig.~\ref{fig3}a and Fig.~\ref{fig:SI_theory}).
+Both $r_1$ and $r_2$ correspond to the zero momentum ($\vec{k}=0$) limit of this magnon spectrum.
 At small $\vec{k}$, the spectrum is quadratic, $E_{\vec{k}} \sim J \vec{k}^2 a^2$, in regime 2, where $a$ is the moir\'e lattice constant and $J$ provides a measure of the spin stiffness (see SI for more detailed definition of $J$).
 The finite size of the sample allows spin resonance to occur at a set of discrete values of the momentum vector.
 Taking the system geometry to be rectangular of size $L_x \times L_y$, these discrete momentum values are given by $\vec{k}=2\pi (n/L_x,m/L_y)^T$, $n,m\in\mathbb{Z}$.
 For a sample that is $2$ $\mu$m in dimension, the first geometric resonance mode occurs at $k_1 = 3.14$ $\mu$m$^{-1}$.
-In the $f-B$ map, this geometric resonance mode gives rise to two extra resonance modes, $+,k1$ and $-,k1$, as shown in Fig.~\ref{fig3}c, which correspond to $r_3$ and $r_4$ in our observation (Fig.~\ref{fig3}b).
-The offset between $+,k1$ and $-,k1$, given by $|J_H|$, is expected to be the same as the offset between $+,k=0$ and $-,k=0$.
+In the $f-B$ map, this geometric resonance mode gives rise to two extra resonance modes, $+,k_1$ and $-,k_1$, as shown in Fig.~\ref{fig3}c, which correspond to $r_3$ and $r_4$ in our observation (Fig.~\ref{fig3}b).
+The offset between $+,k_1$ and $-,k_1$, given by $|J_H|$, is expected to be the same as the offset between $+,k=0$ and $-,k=0$.
 This is in excellent agreement with the observed behavior of $r_3$ and $r_4$ in Fig.~\ref{fig3}b.
 Notably, the location of the higher-frequency modes $r_3$ and $r_4$ can shed light on the magnon dispersion, offering experimental constraints on parameters such as the spin stiffness and the propagation velocity of magnons.
 Fig. \ref{fig3}d shows a linecut of \RHP\ as a function of frequency, or energy, taken from the $f-B$ map at $B = 0.75$ T. The location of resonance features are indicated by sharp minima in \RHP.
 Plotting energy versus momentum corresponding to either $k=0$ ($r_1, r_2$) or $k \neq 0$ ($r_3, r_4$) as in Fig. \ref{fig3}e yields a fit of the energy spectrum (solid lines), with the only fitting parameter beyond $J_H$ being spin stiffness $J$.
 Given the momentum of the first geometric resonance mode at $k_1 = 3.14$ $\mu$m$^{-1}$, we extract the value of spin stiffness to be $J = 23$ meV.
 From these fitted values for $J_H$ and $J$, we can also extract the magnon velocity in the low-field regime (regime 1), given by $v_B = \sqrt{J_H J a^2}\ |\cos \theta_B|$, where $\theta_B$ is the canting angle (see SI for more details).
 We find $v_B$ to be of the order of $10$ km/s at small fields.